| home |

 ||

 This is the twelfth in the series of ‘Let’s Educate the Judges’ in evaluating the exhibits of the Australian States Revenue and Railway Stamps.
 This paper is not a critique: it is written to help guide the judge in this fairly new field of Railway & Revenue Exhibiting.
-I offer my 30 years of knowledge in collecting Tasmanian Railway Parcel stamps.
+I offer my 40 years of knowledge in collecting Tasmanian Railway Parcel stamps.

 Most of you reading

-this will know very little has been written on Tasmanian railway parcel stamps.
-There are only a couple of references available to the judge to ‘polish up’
+this will know very little has been written on

-on, and as before, in my previous papers none are complete, in fact some are wrong
+on, and as before, in my previous papers none are

 & all need badly updating.